 Guest Speaker - Cumberland County High School, TN

-Many guest speakers from local facilities came to speak to school classes and inform them of their jobs and the different things they do in their work place.
-This gave students a chance to discus the details of different health careers as well as learn about what types of schooling and preparation it would take become a health care professional.
+Guest speakers from local facilities came to speak to school classes and inform them of their jobs and the different things they do in their work place.
+This gave students a chance to discuss the details of different health careers as well as learn about what types of schooling and preparation it would take to become a health care professional.

 Scavenger Hunt - Floyd County High School, VA